Cristian Cálix: Marathón

 Born in Juticalpa, Olancho, Cálix is the youngest of five brothers.
 At the age of 13, he decided to try his luck and pursue a footballing career in San Pedro Sula, where he joined the youth setup of C.D.
 Marathón.
 On 29 April 2017, Cálix made his senior debut for Marathón in the Liga Nacional de Fútbol Profesional de Honduras at the age of 17, coming off the bench in a 2–1 home victory over C.D.S.
 Vida in the Clausura tournament.
 The following season, Cálix appeared regularly for Marathón, and his first senior goal eventually came on 17 September 2017 in a 3–2 home win against C.D.
 Olimpia.
 He would add a further two goals that campaign in matches against Motagua and Honduras Progreso, as his side won the 2018 Clausura tournament.

 Atlas

 On 27 December 2018, Atlas F.C. announced the transfer of Cálix from Marathón.
 He signed a four-year contract with Los Rojinegros, but was assigned to the under-20 team after a delay in his registration.
 Once he was finally registered, Cálix was included the squad list for the Liga MX match against Club Puebla.
-He was a unused substitute in a 2–1 home loss.
+He was an unused substitute in a 2–1 home loss.
 He spent the rest of the season with the U–20 side, playing nine matches and scoring one goal.